Fire Fighting Technologies Student

 • Demonstrated responsible behaviour

-• A copy of your high school transcript.
-An Interim Transcript is acceptable upon application, but the Official Transcript must be provided prior to the program start date (Post-Secondary Transcript is also acceptable)
+An Interim Transcript is acceptable upon application, but the OFFICIAL Transcript must be provided prior to the program start date (Post-Secondary Transcript is also acceptable).
+This is a requirement unless you are submitting a transcript for a post-secondary DEGREE.
+If you have a post-secondary DIPLOMA, you still need to submit your Grade 12 Transcript.

 Financial Aid & Awards